-The Management Committee, presided over by the CEO of Eni, is composed of: the Chief Operating Officer of Natural Resources, the Chief Operating Officer of Energy Evolution, the Chief Financial Officer, Director Legal Affairs and Commercial Negotiations, Director Corporate Affairs and Governance, Director Integrated Compliance, Director External Communication, Director Human Capital & Procurement Coordination, Director Internal Audit, Director Public Affairs, Director Integrated Risk Management, Director Technology, R&D & Digital, Deputies of COO, Director Upstream, Director Green/Traditional Refining & Marketing, Chairman Versalis, CEO Versalis, CEO Eni gas e luce, CEO Eni Rewind, Head of Accounting and Financial Statements, Head of Planning, Control and Insurance.
+The Management Committee, presided over by the CEO of Eni, is composed of: the Chief Operating Officer of Natural Resources, the Chief Operating Officer of Energy Evolution, the Chief Financial Officer, Director Legal Affairs and Commercial Negotiations, Director Corporate Affairs and Governance, Director Integrated Compliance, Director External Communication, Director Human Capital & Procurement Coordination, Director Internal Audit, Director Public Affairs, Director Integrated Risk Management, Director Technology, R&D & Digital, Deputies of COO, Director Upstream, Director Green/Traditional Refining & Marketing, Chairman Versalis, CEO Versalis, CEO Eni gas e luce24, CEO Eni Rewind, Head of Accounting and Financial Statements, Head of Planning, Control and Insurance.

-The Management Committee, which provides advice and support to the CEO, meets on monthly basis and, normally, prior to the meetings of the Board of Directors, and whenever the CEO of to the Chairman.
+The Management Committee, which provides advice and support to the CEO, meets on monthly basis and, normally, prior to the meetings of the Board of Directors, and whenever the CEO of

 (23) The composition of the Committees described in this paragraph is updated as of December 31, 2021.

 (24) The company Eni gas e luce SpA Benefit Company changed its name to Eni Plenitude SpA Benefit Company, effective as from March 7, 2022.

-Guido Brusco. (d) Until March 4, 2022 Eni SpA believes it necessary, to consider the issues he indicates, including those that may be proposed by Committee members, other persons reporting to him or by the CEOs of the Group companies.
+Eni SpA believes it necessary, to consider the issues he indicates, including those that may be proposed by Committee members, other persons reporting to him or by the CEOs of the Group companies.